Dr. Stephen Law

 Shuliang Li

-PhD, Life Fellow of the British Computer Society,
+PhD, Fellow (Life member) of the British Computer Society,

 Reader in Business Information Management & Systems,